10 Deal Breakers In A Christian Relationship

 According to the Urban Dictionary: A deal breaker is ‘the catch’ that a particular individual cannot overlook and ultimately outweighs any redeeming quality the individual may possess.

-What does that mean in a Christian relationship?
+What does that mean in Christian relationships?
 It’s a personality trait that ultimately does not honor God and therefore compromises the whole relationship.

 That’s why for the Christian Woman that desires a God-honoring relationship there should be different ‘catches’ that you should not overlook on your search for ‘The One’.